Great Expectations: 3 Reasons Prenatal Ministry Is Important

 As this little girl prepares to take her first steps, consider how expectant parents in your ministry are receptive to taking their “first steps” in learning how to invest in their child’s faith journey.
 Don’t wait for a child to be born; start partnering with parents to reach the next generation for Jesus before their child arrives.

 Phil Bell is a husband, father, writer, and the family life pastor at Hope Community Church in Raleigh, North Carolina.
-His new book is Team Up!
+He is the author of Team Up!
 The Family Ministry Playbook for Partnering With Parents.